Bike and Barge Holland — Tulips and More!

 The Netherlands terrain is mostly flat, but we can experience wind and rain which are weather factors that impact cyling experience and ability.

-So, we recommend this trip for an athletic person or experienced cyclist who can complete the daily 30-some miles and likes to average 10-12 m.p.h. on easy/flat terrain while enjoying a leisurely trip.
+So, we recommend this trip for an athletic person or experienced recreational cyclist who can average 25-30 miles/day and likes to average 10-12 m.p.h. on easy/flat terrain while enjoying a leisurely trip.
 Leisurely means that we are never rushing and like to stop frequently to explore and take pictures.

 Of course, you can always take a break from cycling and enjoy sailing from the sundeck of our barge — quite a delightful experience!